FirebirdSQL/php-firebird/README.md

 ### Build the driver on Linux
 First of all, we have to meet some requirements.
 This means we need to install the `phpize` command.
 The `phpize` command is used to prepare the build environment for a PHP extension.
 Install the `phpize` command.
-This is usually done by installing the `php7-devel` package using the system's package manager.
+This is usually done by installing the `php7-devel` or `php8-devel` package using the system's package manager.
 Also install the fbclient library and developer packages.

-For OpenSuse 15.1 use
+For OpenSuse 15.1 and PHP 7 use
 ```
 $ zypper in php7-devel libfbclient2 libfbclient-devel
 ```